Hugh O'Donnell, 2nd Earl of Tyrconnell: Military experience

-In January 1632, O'Donnell was commissioned colonel of an Irish tercio.
-This slighted Shane.
+O'Donnell was commissioned colonel of his own Irish regiment (tercio) in January 1632, which slighted O'Neill.
 O'Donnell's regiment was to consist of fifteen banners, and would have equal footing with the Spanish regiments.
 In his commission, dated 13 January, his qualifications are referenced; he was Captain of Spanish Lancers for five years and distinguished himself during the campaign for the relief of Bois-le-Duc and for the entry into Veluwe.
-Additionally, the previous year he had repelled the Prince of Orange's forces near Bruges.
+Additionally, the previous year he had repelled the Frederick Henry, Prince of Orange's forces near Bruges.

 By 1632, O'Donnell's annual pension was 1,800 crowns.
 As a Knight of Alcántara he had 3,000 crowns yearly.
 Additionally was his pay as a colonel.
 O'Donnell was granted naturalisation as a Spanish subject in 1633.
-He lived at the Spanish court.

-In January 1635, rumours reached Philip IV that the French were attempting to lure O'Donnell and Shane to work for their own military.
-On 7 April 1635, O'Donnell complained that 26,280 crowns were owed to him.
+In January 1635, rumours reached Philip IV that the French were attempting to lure O'Donnell and O'Neill to work for their own military.
+It is possible that O'Donnell could have been facing financial problems, as on 7 April he complained that he was owed 26,280 crowns.

-In April 1638, O'Donnell and his regiment were sent to Spain.
-O'Donnell rose to be a general in the Spanish service, distinguishing himself at the relief of Fuenterrabia in September 1638.
+Philip IV recognised the need to not appear to choose favourites between O'Neill and O'Donnell's houses.
+He wrote: "Examine what can be done with the Count of Tyrconnell considering that both of them are coming to serve in my household; from what my brother has written to me I do not know how the matter may be adjusted evenly.
+In August 1638, by royal decree, the Earls of Tyrone and Tyrconnell were granted a payment of four thousand escudos for their unpaid service in Flanders, in addition to two thousand escudos from army funds to support their continued service.

+In 1638, the Irish regiments commanded by O'Neill and O'Donnell were transferred from the Army of Flanders to the Basque Country to bolster forces on the northern coast in the face of an expected French invasion.
+With 1,200 men, the two Irish regiments comprised roughly 10% of the Peninsular force.
+A French army of 22,000, led by the Prince of Condé and the Due de la Valette, had begun besieging Fuenterrabía in July.
+A small garrison of five companies had been holding out for two months when a relief force of 12,000 Spanish soldiers reached the town in early September.
+O'Donnell and his regiment were among those in the relief force, and the French were quickly routed.
+Both Irish regiments distinguished themselves at Fuenterrabía.

+Contemporary etching depicting the siege of Fuenterrabía, where O'Donnell distinguished himself.